SerenTera/fix-fly-mount/README.md

 Approaches:
 1. Intercept flying packets and blocks it from reachig client when type7/8 (descent/landing) is detected.
 Same command is sent to client instead using proxy

+Report:
+4/6/17- Does not work, still bugs out but bug is fixed if char is in seelie (????)